vincios/rsync_script/README.md

 <-
 ```

-> Note the use of the triple asterisk pattern
+> Note the use of the triple asterisk pattern!
 >
 > As noted above, with the triple asterisk pattern we were able to save an include line in the task definition.
 >
-> Without this notation, the task would be
+> In fact, without this notation, the task would be
 > ```
 > -> /home/homeassistant/.homeassistant/
 > @ /dest/path/